altera-fpga/hls-samples/ReferenceDesigns/niosv/README.md

 ### :warning: Synthesis Notes

-The focus of this design is on the interaction between the FPGA IP produced with the Intel® oneAPI DPC++/C++ Compiler, and a Nios® V softcore processor.
+The focus of this design is on the interaction between the FPGA IP produced with the HLS IP Gen Compiler, and a Nios® V softcore processor.
 In order to demonstrate this interaction as simply as possible, some design choices were made that would make this design impractical in a real system as it is written.

 1. This design does not have any timing constraints or pin assignments, so do not synthesize the design without including those first.
 This design contains a JTAG UART, so if it is ported to a board, ensure the JTAG I/O are constrained properly.
 The input reset path can be safely cut since the reset block inside the Platform Designer system will synchronize the reset for you.